 The smart grid is a modernized electrical grid that connects power generation, transmission, distribution, and consumers using information and communication technology.
 One of the key characteristics of the smart grid is its support for bi-directional information flow between the consumers of electricity and the utility provider.
-A critical twist on the current electrical grid system is that this kind of two-way interaction would allow electricity to be generated in real-time based on consumer demands and power requests.
-While the system would allow users to get more control over electricity use and supply, many security issues are raised to ensure information privacy of the users as well as authorization procedures for electricity use.
+A critical twist on the current electrical grid system is that this kind of two-way interaction would allow electricity to be generated in real-time based on consumer demand and power requests.
+While the system would give users more control over electricity use and supply, many security issues are raised to ensure the information privacy of the users as well as authorization procedures for electricity use.
 Security loopholes in the system could, in fact, aggravate the electricity supply system instead of improving it.
 The quality of the information from the perspective of billing and accounting is also a major concern.
-In this special issue, our objective was to compile the latest advancements in the fields of information assurance and information integrity in smart grid systems.
+In this special issue, our objective was to compile the latest advances in the fields of information assurance and information integrity in smart grid systems.

 Though information integrity is a pillar of information security for many systems, a unified definition of information integrity does not exist.
 From a general point of view, it could be defined as ensuring reliable information output irrespective of any type of input.
-That is, the information produced by a system should be strong enough to be relied on for the normal operation of the system.
+That is, the information produced by a system should be accurate enough to be relied on for the normal operation of the system.
 As 100% information integrity may not be guaranteed for any system, most of the companies and systems today try to adopt what is referred to as the reasonable assurance.
-This concept means that the responsible people who verify information perform all doable works to obtain reasonable assurance so that the information found within the financial statements of a system or company is free from materiality and is a reliable representation of that system’s financial status.
-In any smart grid system, an electricity providing company must make accurate billing statements for the users and supply electricity to the user based on demand.
+In any smart grid system, an electricity provider must create accurate billing statements for users and supply electricity to users based on demand.
 Hence, accuracy in supply, billing, and usage demand must be ensured in some way.
-Flawed information would jeopardize the operation of the company and overcharging the users due to faulty information would discourage users from using the smart grid system.
-This is what information integrity in smart grid system would mean in this context – to ensure appropriate and accurate information both for the company and the users.
-In general literature, often the terms, data and information are loosely used interchangeably.
-However, while dealing with actual usage of electricity and billing issues, we have to make difference between the terms: data, information, and knowledge.
+In the literature, the terms, data and information are often used interchangeably.
+However, while dealing with actual usage of electricity and billing issues, we have to differentiate among the terms: data, information, and knowledge.
 While data means the raw readings or numbers or values, information would be the processed meaning of that.
 Knowledge in this context is the interpreted information as it should be understood for a particular case.
 Knowledge about the entire smart grid system is essential for the company to operate with efficiency.

-As the smart grid system is sensitive in the sense that the users’ privacy must be maintained in the entire process while some data should be made available to the law enforcement agencies for ensuring national security, the critical questions that arise in such a system are:
+As the smart grid system is sensitive in the sense that the users’ privacy must be maintained in the entire process while some data should be made available to the law enforcement agencies to ensure national security, the critical questions that arise in such a system are:

-Who are the responsible people to store and manage the master files, sales information, and account information of the users?
+Who are the people responsible to store and manage the master files, sales information, and account information of the users?

-Who are in charge of coordinating and reconciling data for the entire system?
+Who is in charge of coordinating and reconciling data for the entire system?
 Is it a distributed task or centralized?
 If distributed, how is the integrity maintained within the system?